-While at Infocom, a heart-warming inter-office romance blossomed between Steve and the Sales Department's Elizabeth Rock.
-Married since September of 1985, Steve and Betty have one child, Daniel.
+While at Infocom, a heart-warming interoffice romance blossomed between Steve and the Sales Department's Elizabeth Rock.
+Married since September of 1985, Steve and Betty have no children, but they do have a garage door opener that they're very proud of.